We recognise that our target customers are not necessarily where we expect them to be or behaving in a way that we’re accustomed to.

 Have your customers’ needs changed?

 Yes, they have most likely shifted.
 Influenced by the current crisis and changes to their own demand patterns.
-Business strategies, market and competitive dynamics
+Business strategies, market and competitive dynamics are all shifting.

 Many businesses have seen the number of individuals and complexity of the decision-making process increasing, as laser focus is put on cash and budgets.